 Hyatt's modern slavery and human trafficking training is one of the most comprehensive in the hospitality industry.
-It is a brand standard and is required of all of Hyatt's more than 206,000 colleagues globally, including new Hyatt colleagues, corporate office colleagues, and colleagues at franchised hotels.
-In 2023, our modern slavery and human trafficking training was completed by 97 percent of colleagues as part of their annual compliance training.
+It is a brand standard and is required of all of Hyatt's more than 227,000 colleagues globally, including new Hyatt colleagues, corporate office colleagues, and colleagues at franchised hotels.

 These training modules are updated regularly to ensure they are kept current with best practices and with changing indicators.
-In 2020, Hyatt partnered with Polaris (a non-profit organization working to end human trafficking) to update the training.
-The revised training includes an additional focus on human trafficking indicators and tactics used by traffickers, to help ensure colleagues are well-placed to identify potential issues.
+In 2020, Hyatt partnered with Polaris (a nonprofit organization working to end human trafficking) to update the training.
+The revised training includes an additional focus on human trafficking indicators and tactics used by traffickers to help ensure colleagues are well-placed to identify potential issues.
+In 2024, Hyatt began working with partners and industry peers to once again update its training.

-Based on heightened risk factors surrounding major events in cities where Hyatt has a presence, Hyatt routinely requires key hotel team members to take supplemental modern slavery and human trafficking training to combat the specific risks posed by these events.
+Based on heightened risk factors surrounding major events in cities where Hyatt has a presence, Hyatt routinely requires key hotel team members to take supplemental modern slavery and human trafficking training to combat the potential risks posed by these events.